FlowFuse/flowfuse/docs/install/kubernetes/README.md

   localPostgresql: true
 EOF
 ```
+A full list of all the configuration options can be found in the [Helm Chart README](https://github.com/FlowFuse/helm/blob/main/helm/flowforge/README.md#configuration-values).
 ### Label Nodes

 By default FlowFuse platform expects that Kubernetes nodes have specific labels applied.
 The main reason behind this approach is to separate core application components from Node-RED instances.